University of Illinois System

 Gifts

-A gift is a voluntary contribution made to the University, for which the contributor receives no bargained-for benefit, and requires nothing in exchange beyond an assurance that the intent of the contribution will be honored.
-Some corporations and foundations refer to unrestricted gifts as "grants"; however, the University considers a contribution for which minimal donor restrictions specify how the funding must be spent or administered, to be a gift.
+A gift is a voluntary contribution made to the system or one of its universities, for which the contributor receives no bargained-for benefit, and requires nothing in exchange beyond an assurance that the intent of the contribution will be honored.
+Some corporations and foundations refer to unrestricted gifts as "grants"; however, the system considers a contribution for which minimal donor restrictions specify how the funding must be spent or administered, to be a “gift.”
+All gifts are processed and administered by the University of Illinois Foundation (UIF).

-Even if the donor outlines, in a letter or agreement with the University, general restrictions on how the funding is to be used, the contribution is considered a gift so long as the donor receives no consideration.
-Campus units are encouraged to provide stewardship reports to donors, indicating how gift funds are spent, and may also supply, upon donor request, reports that summarize how the funds were used.
+Even if the donor outlines, in a letter or agreement with the system or one of its universities, general restrictions on how the funding is to be used, the contribution is considered a gift so long as the donor receives no consideration.
+University units are strongly encouraged to provide stewardship reports to donors, indicating how gift funds are spent, and may also supply, upon donor request, reports that summarize how the funds were used.
 Donor gifts with restrictions are used at the full discretion of the recipient for the purposes defined by the gift fund.
 Unused funds are not returned to the donor.
-Gifts are administered through the University of Illinois Foundation.

-If a donor requests a letter to be used with an unrestricted research gift, it is suggested that the sample unrestricted gift letter attached below be provided for use.
+If a donor requests a letter to be used with an unrestricted research gift, it is suggested that this sample unrestricted gift letter will be used.

-Funds for sponsored project activities (research instruction, public service, and other types of sponsored activities as outlined in 16.1.5 Sponsored Projects Administration Urbana-Champaign Supplement) are processed as either a "grant" or a "contract," and are solicited and accepted to enhance the teaching, research, and public service missions of the University.
+Funds for sponsored program activities (research, instruction, public service, and other types of sponsored activities as outlined in 16 Sponsored Programs) are processed as either a "grant" or a "contract," and are solicited and accepted to enhance the teaching, research, and public service missions of the system.

-How the University defines and uses these funds is based on a written agreement with the sponsor, relevant laws, the General Rules of the University, and various guidelines, such as those from the National Association of College and University Business Officers (NACUBO).
+How the system and its universities define and use these funds is based on a written agreement with the sponsor, relevant laws, The General Rules Concerning University Organization and Procedure of the system, and various guidelines, such as those from the National Association of College and University Business Officers (NACUBO).

-Sponsored agreements primarily take the form of Grants or Contracts.
-Sponsored project activities documents will consist of one or more of the following items:
+Sponsored agreements primarily take the form of grants or contracts.
+Sponsored program activities documents will consist of one or more of the following items:

-- Scholarly terms or a Statement of Work, to define a line of scholarly or scientific inquiry (defined scope or objective).
+• Scholarly terms or a Statement of Work, to define a line of scholarly or scientific inquiry (i.e., a defined scope or objective).

-- Formal deliverables such as periodic progress reports and/or performance objectives (reporting requirements), and their respective scheduled delivery dates.
+• Formal deliverables such as periodic progress reports and/or performance objectives (i.e., reporting requirements), and their respective scheduled delivery dates.

 Grants

-A grant is an award of funds by a sponsor, to achieve some general or specific purpose.
-A grant generally provides greater discretion than a contract in the conduct of the sponsored project activity, and provides less specificity in the intended outcome of the activity.
-When properly accepted in writing by the University, a grant agreement is considered legally enforceable.
+A grant is an award of funds by a sponsor intended to achieve some general or specific purpose.
+A grant agreement generally provides greater discretion than a contract in the conduct of the sponsored project activity, and provides less specificity in the intended outcome of the activity.
+When properly accepted in writing by a university’s sponsored programs office, a grant agreement is considered legally enforceable.

-Federal agencies award financial assistance in the form of grants or cooperative agreements when the principal purpose of the award is to accomplish a specified public purpose (Federal Assistance Program) of support or stimulation authorized by federal law.
+Federal agencies award financial assistance in the form of grants or cooperative agreements when the principal purpose of the award is to accomplish a specified public purpose (e.g., Federal Assistance Programs) of support or stimulation authorized by federal law.
 Grants are also awarded by state agencies, local governments, foundations, associations, corporations, and other private entities.

 Grants differ from gifts in that they entail specific reporting requirements, and differ from contracts in that they do not typically involve specific deliverables.
-Some corporations and foundations may refer to unrestricted gifts as "grants," but the specific requirements outlined in the agreement determine whether the University distinguishes the funding to be a gift or a grant (see above).
-Corporate or foundation "grants" that are deemed philanthropic in intent and meet the criteria for a gift, as outlined within this policy, are processed as gifts.
+Some corporations and foundations may refer to unrestricted gifts as "grants," but the specific requirements outlined in the agreement determine whether the system or one of its universities distinguishes the funding to be a gift or a grant (see Gifts above).
+Corporate or foundation "grants" that are deemed philanthropic in intent and meet the criteria for a gift, as outlined within this policy, are processed as gifts by UIF.

 Contracts

-In general, a contract, (or procurement contract as known by federal case law), is an agreement between two or more parties that creates a legal obligation to do or not to do something.
+In general, a contract (or procurement contract as known by federal case law), is an agreement between two or more parties that creates a legal obligation to do or not to do something.
 For a contract to be binding, the terms must be clear, there must be something of value given to the party making the promise, the parties must agree, and each must be competent to enter into the arrangement.
-In the context of sponsored projects, a contract defines specific rights and obligations of the contracting parties with regard to matters such as research results and deliverables, publication rights, inventions, public dissemination of results, and liability.
+In the context of sponsored programs, a contract defines specific rights and obligations of the contracting parties with regard to matters such as research results and deliverables, publication rights, inventions, public dissemination of results, and liability.
+Contracts are processed by the relevant university’s purchasing and contract management office.

 In projects sponsored by federal or state agencies, contracts have a distinct meaning, to be distinguishable from grants.
 While grants and cooperative agreements are legal mechanisms used to transfer financial assistance to support a program, contracts are used to procure goods and services for the direct benefit of the government agency.
-So, for instance, when the University receives a federal contract, it is obligated to provide goods or services for the direct benefit of the government.
+So, for instance, when the system or one of its universities receives a federal contract, it is obligated to provide goods or services for the direct benefit of the government.

 Distinctions Between Gifts and Sponsored Activities